AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 3. Upload config files
 ------------------------

 **3.1** The example bootstrap.xml file contains the "Allow All", Egress and API admin setup.
-To download the file, click `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/Bootstrap-Config/bootstrap.xml>`_.
+To copy the file, click `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/Bootstrap-Config/bootstrap.xml>`_.
+Save the file to bootstrap.xml

-**3.2** For the example init-cfg.txt file, click `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/Bootstrap-Config/init-cfg.txt>`_ to download.
+**3.2** For the example init-cfg.txt file, click `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/Bootstrap-Config/init-cfg.txt>`_ to copy and save the file to init-cfg.txt.

 ..
 Note::